donishadsmith/neurocaps/README.md

 ```

 ## Usage
-**Note, documentation of each function can be found at https://neurocaps.readthedocs.io/en/latest/api.html**
+**Note, documentation of each function can be found in the [API](https://neurocaps.readthedocs.io/en/latest/api.html)
+section of the documentation homepage.**

 **This package contains two main classes: `TimeseriesExtractor` for extracting the timeseries, and `CAP` for performing the CAPs analysis.**